U.S. State Department Issues 'Do Not Travel' Advisory for Two Italian Regions

 American Airlines announced the suspension of flights to Milan, Italy, from New York and Miami after an aircrew refused to fly an assigned route, Breitbart News reported.
 The suspension is expected to last at least seven weeks.

+Enhanced screening measures have been put in place at U.S. airports to screen travelers who have visited China in recent weeks, including checking their temperatures and assessing any other possible symptoms of the virus.
+Pre-boarding screening measures have been extended to travelers from Italy and South Korea and restrictions have been placed on noncitizens who have traveled to Iran, the New York Times reports.

+“To date, arriving travelers who have visited mainland China in the prior two weeks are supposed to be stopped and questioned, but those protocols have not been applied to travelers from other countries where the virus has spread significantly,” according to the Times.
+The Times quotes a New York University student who returned from Florence, Italy, last week and expressed surprise at not being questions or screened by U.S. customs officials upon her arrival into Washington Dulles International Airport from a region heavily impacted by the coronavirus outbreak.

-Italian tourism officials have cited the previous warning covering all of Italy as potentially calamitous to the industry, which represents 13% of gross domestic product in a country famed for its world-class museums, archaeological sites, art cities and natural beauty.
+Italian tourism officials have cited the previous warning covering all of Italy as potentially calamitous to the industry, which represents 13 percent of gross domestic product in a country famed for its world-class museums, archaeological sites, art cities and natural beauty.

-More than 5.6 million Americans visit Italy every year, representing 9% of foreign tourists and the second-largest national group behind Germans, according to the most recent statistics.
+More than 5.6 million Americans visit Italy every year, representing 9 percent of foreign tourists and the second-largest national group behind Germans, according to the most recent statistics.

-Lombardy, which includes Italy’s financial capital Milan, accounts for just over half of the cases while Veneto and Emilia-Romagna have 18% and 20%, respectively.
+Lombardy, which includes Italy’s financial capital Milan, accounts for just over half of the cases while Veneto and Emilia-Romagna have 18 percent and 20 percent, respectively.
 All three regions have closed schools for the time being.
 In Veneto and Lombardy, closures also have hit museums, theaters, cinemas and most public offices, emptying urban centers like Milan, where many companies permitted office workers to telecommute.

 Earlier Sunday, the French community church in Rome, St. Louis of the French, closed its doors to the public on after a priest was infected with a new virus.